Microgreens in Delhi NCR: Fight Pollution & Grow Fresh

 Delhi winters are cold, especially December and January when nighttime temperatures can drop to 4°C or 5°C in some areas and mornings are frequently foggy.
 For outdoor growing, this is challenging.
 But indoor growing — in a heated flat in Vasant Kunj, a centrally heated office in Connaught Place, or a well-insulated apartment in Noida — keeps temperatures in the 18–24°C range that microgreens love.

-Best winter varieties: Radish, mustard, pea shoots, kale, fenugreek (methi), sunflower.
+Best winter varieties: Radish, mustard, pea shoots, kale microgreens, fenugreek (methi), sunflower.

 Key winter tip: Low outdoor temperatures combined with indoor heating can dry the growing medium faster than expected.
 Water slightly more frequently and monitor moisture levels daily.